DexterFixxor/Facial-Keypoints-detection-using-heatmaps/README.md

 1. Download dataset and place it inside project folder.
 2. Inside _config.py_ file change **DATA_ROOT_PATH** to coresponding folder name.
 For example: "data".
 Rest of the file leave at default, change _batch size_ and _number of workers_ depending on hardware used.
 3. Run _main.py_ to start training.
-Model, loss graph and copy of configuration parameters is saved in "output/current_date_and_time" folder in project root.
+Model, loss graph and copy of configuration parameters are saved in "output/current_date_and_time" folder in project root.
-   Along with it, examples of some iterations in each epoch is saved, also each new _best_ model.
+   Along with it, examples of some iterations in each epoch are saved, also each new _best_ model.

 Example of folder structure: